starknet-io/SNIPs/SNIPS/snip-XXX.md

 SNIPs introducing breaking changes will be coupled to a Starknet version.
 Each Starknet version **SHOULD** come with a meta upgrade SNIP.
 The meta upgrade SNIP should specify the changes included in the hard fork and contains the following fields `codename`, `activation` (comes with target block on mainnet / testnet)`included SNIPS`.
 Versions with significant changes **MUST** require a community vote.
 All SNIPs associated with the version will be part of the same vote, and if the vote passes, all changes are introduced together.

-> [name=nicolas consigny][color=#aa4337]precision on the vote mechanism to be added & precise definition of "significant breaking change needed" (IMO any breaking change is significant)
+> precision on the vote mechanism to be added & precise definition of "significant breaking change needed" (IMO any breaking change is significant)